Global Studies Concentration

 Below is a brief overview of the concentration requirements.
 For complete requirements, download this document.

 - Advising: Choose one concentration-affiliated faculty member to meet with at least four times during your studies, including once at the beginning to plan your concentration and once at the end to assess your learning.
-Students must declare the concentration before end of second week of fall senior year.
+Students must declare the concentration before the end of the second week of the fall semester their senior year.

 - Global thematic area: Complete at least one course from the list of courses in each of the following thematic areas.
 No more than one course from a single department may be used when meeting this requirement.
 Download the course list.

-- Off-Campus Education: One semester in a country other than the U.S.; Crossroads Course; or an adviser-approved globally focused internship
+- Off-Campus Education: One semester in a country other than the U.S., a Crossroads Course or an adviser-approved globally focused internship.

 - Complete Learning Assessment: Consists of integrative essay, portfolio and an outgoing interview.